-Mymoneykarma.com wants you to be aware of the top 5 credit score myths so you know how to make the right decisions about your credit:
+mymoneykarma wants you to be aware of the top 5 credit score myths so that you know how to make the right decisions about your credit:

 Myth #1: Checking your credit score hurts your credit score.

-There are two ways you can check your credit score : Hard pull or soft pull.
+There are two ways you can check your credit score : Hard inquiry or soft inquiry.

-A soft inquiry pull will not impact your credit score adversely because in this pull a creditor is only reviewing a certain part of your report or a site such as mymoneykarma.com is soft pulling you credit report to educate you.
-These soft pulls do not lead to any loan for the customer.
+A soft inquiry or soft pull will not impact your credit score adversely because in this inquiry, a creditor is only reviewing a certain part of your report.
+Similarly, if you wish to check your credit report through mymoneykarma, it will result in a soft pull.
+These soft pulls do not knock off points from your credit score.

-When you apply for a loan and the creditor pulls your entire report from the credit bureau then it is known as a hard pull.
-Such hard pulls may impact your credit score minimally.
-If you are selective when applying for credit and take credit prudently you will minimize the impact of the hard pull.
-We would strongly suggest that you should regularly monitor your credit report for free at mymoneykarma.com to ensure that you have a healthy credit score for when you need it.
+When you apply for a loan or a new line of credit, and the creditor pulls your entire credit report from the credit bureau.
+This is known as a hard pull.
+Hard pulls may impact your credit score minimally.
+If you are selective when applying for credit and take credit prudently, you will minimize the impact of the hard pull.
+We would strongly suggest that you regularly monitor your credit report for free at mymoneykarma to ensure that you have a healthy credit score for when you need it.